Some remarks on dp-minimal groups: -categorical dp-minimal groups

-(1) implies (3).
-Without loss of generality, $G=G^{00}$.
-If $Z\left(G\right)$ is infinite, we are done.
-Otherwise, $G/Z\left(G\right)$ is centerless: if $x\in G$ with $y^{-1}xy\in xZ\left(G\right)$ for all $y\in G$, then $C\left(x\right)$ has a finite index in $G$.
-Hence $C\left(x\right)=G$ so $x\in Z\left(G\right)$.
-But by (1) and as $G=G^{00}$ (and by taking the Fitting subgroup as above), $G$ is nilpotent so we have a contradiction. \end{proof} \begin{rem} Note that the class of all (countable) NIP $\omega$-categorical groups satisfy the conditions in Proposition \ref{prop:equivalent conditions for being n-b-f}.
+\begin{claim*} Either $Z\left(G\right)$ is infinite or $G/Z\left(G\right)$ is centerless. \end{claim*} \begin{proof} If $x\in G$ with $y^{-1}xy\in xZ\left(G\right)$ for all $y\in G$, then $C\left(x\right)$ has a finite index in $G$.
+Hence $C\left(x\right)=G$ so $x\in Z\left(G\right)$. \end{proof} If $Z\left(G\right)$ is infinite, we are done.
+Otherwise, by the claim $G/Z(G)$ is centerless, But by (1) and Corollary \ref{cor:Fitt} , $G$ is nilpotent so we have a contradiction . \end{proof} \begin{rem} Note that the class of all (countable) NIP $\omega$-categorical groups satisfy the conditions in Proposition \ref{prop:equivalent conditions for being n-b-f}.
 So does the class of $\omega$-categorical dp-minimal groups (taking quotients of the universe $M$, as opposed to e.g., $M^{2}$, preserves dp-minimality). \end{rem}

 \begin{rem} In \cite{MR2898712}, Krupinski proved that (2) in Proposition \ref{prop:equivalent conditions for being n-b-f} holds for the class of NIP $\omega$-categorical groups with fsg.
 His proof uses a classification theorem on $\omega$-stable characteristically simple groups due to Wilson and Apps \cite{MR679175,MR700288} (see remarks after Problem \ref{prob:What-about-inp-minimal}).
 By that theorem and \cite[Proposition 3.2]{MR2898712}, it follows that $\omega$-categorical characteristically simple groups with NIP are $p$-groups for some $p$.
 By the argument in the proof of \cite[Proposition 3.1]{MR2898712}, it follows that for such groups $G$, if $a_{1},\ldots,a_{n}\in G$ then $C\left(a_{1}\right)\cap\cdots\cap C\left(a_{n}\right)$ is infinite.